tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 At this moment a shipment event will only be triggered when the supplier issues or updates a despatch advice.

-## Choose the appropriate API to receive a shipment event

-First choose either the webhook API or the polling API to receive shipment messages:

-{% page-ref page="../../../../api/webhook-vs-polling.md" %}

 {% hint style="warning" %}
 The shipment module is under development.
 The API and documentation may change.
 {% endhint %}

+## Choose the appropriate API to receive a shipment event

+First choose either the webhook API or the polling API to receive shipment messages:

+{% page-ref page="../../../../api/webhook-vs-polling.md" %}

 ## ShipmentEvent

 * `eventName`: the event name, currently only `ShipmentDespatchedBySupplier`

+{% hint style="warning" %}
+`ShipmentDespatchedBySupplier` will be replaced by `ShipmentIssuedBySupplier`, `ShipmentApprovedByBuyer` and `ShipmentRejectedByBuyer` and other events in the future.
+{% endhint %}

 * `shipment`: the shipment state, see [Shipment state](#shipment-state)
 * `meta`: the message meta information, see [Message meta information](#message-meta-information)